Undergraduate Program for Advancing Learning (UPAL)

 How do I join?

 You can register for UPAL on CAESAR, just as you would a traditional course.
-Search for "GEN_LA 160" and add any section that fits your schedule.
-Registration ends April 19, 5pm Central.
-If you don't find a time that works for you, reach out to us!
+Search for "GEN_LA 160," choose any section that fits your schedule, and follow the instructions in "Notes."
+Registration for spring quarter is open from March 30 - April 9, 12pm Central.
+If you don't find a time that works for you, or if you have any questions about UPAL, reach out to us!
+Sessions start on April 11.

 Meet our mentors